 11 of world’s 15 families of butterflies making over 643 species in Nepal (Butterflies of Nepal, Collin Smith)

 And hence, Nepal offer tremendous varieties of nature walk and treks in almost every part of the country.
 Be it just a nature walk though the natural environments for watching the birds, butterflies, animals or doing the study and research tour or collecting the specimen of the floras of the lowland or Himalayas.
 These all trips are wonderful, which also ways of showing awareness towards the nature, educating and trying to pass the valuable information to our next generation

 Nepal is a great place to be for this kind of project.
-Be it in its geological, archeological, anthropological or the amazing natural diversity.
-Nepal is open for the researchers to open the new dawn of finding and evaluation in many fields.
+Be it in its geological, archaeological, anthropological or the amazing natural diversity.
+Nepal is open for the researchers, to open the new dawn of finding and evaluation in many fields.
 Nepal really offers tremendous opportunity for the research work of birds, butterflies, wild animals and floras along with other subjects, as Nepal’s nature has not be studied well so far.